-This emerging body of work stems from a residency Le Gear undertook in the Arctic waters of Svalbard in 2012 where she contemplated the micro and macro forces of ice in the retreating ice flows.
+This emerging body of work stems from an art and science residency I undertook in the Arctic waters of Svalbard in 2012 on board a tall ship for a number of weeks.
+I researched and experimented the micro and macro forces of ice in the retreating ice flows.

-Within the exhibition Le Gear presents portal images of ice as microscopic views: inversely exploring what we can otherwise never quite take in, that universe of the iceberg – the submerged, the visible and the invisible - that which has melted.
+Within the exhibition I present portal images of ice as microscopic views: inversely exploring what we can otherwise never quite take in, that universe of the iceberg – the submerged, the visible and the invisible - that which has melted.

 Le Gear began resonating with the emotions embodied on the landscape and trying to meet their polar opposite vibration through a ritual conversation with the lake water and an iceberg.
 The waters of Pooleybyrn in the Arctic have shown to be for jealousy, mistrust and heartache.
 Frozen meltwaters of an iceberg from the pooleybyrn glacial lagoon were created into a remedy in the form of a frozen sphere and given to the lake at Glenade.
-Le Gear made this remedy from the ‘kissing ice’ in the Pooleybyrn glacial lagoon.
+I made this remedy from the an iceberg in the Pooleybyrn glacial lagoon.
 As a remedy it brings laughter and purity to ones physical and emotional bodies and grounds one, especially in relationships and in those going through break ups as well as reconnecting.
-It is for those who need help being more intimate when kissing and connecting to their sensuality.

 If I were an iceberg I wonder where I would go?